Financial Social Work Certificate Program

 I have used the information obtained through the FSWI training to enlighten my workers on the stress that financial issues can have on a family and how it can manifest itself in other ways, such as child abuse and neglect.
 I have also provided pointers on how clients can maximize the community resources that are provided to supplement their income and reduce financial stress.

 — Comments from a recent graduate of the FSW Certificate Program

-UMSSW’s Financial Social Work Initiative (FSWI) is offering its very own Financial Social Work (FSW) Certificate Program!
-It will meet an identified need for greater financial capability and empowerment knowledge on the part of social workers who practice in non-profit and other social service agencies, as well as in schools, medical settings, and justice and court settings, and beyond.
+UMSSW’s Financial Social Work Initiative (FSWI) is launching the online version of its Financial Social Work (FSW) Certificate Program through UMSSW’s Continuing Professional Education (CPE) Office in March 2021, which will extend participation and CEUs to practitioners outside the Maryland region for the first time.
+The FSW Certificate Program continues to meet an identified need for greater financial capability and empowerment knowledge on the part of social workers who practice in non-profit and other social service agencies, as well as in schools, medical settings, and justice and court settings, and beyond.

-The in-person classroom style of the FSW Certificate Program will enable rich class discussion and learning through interaction among the macro and clinical practitioners.
+The online formatting design of the FSW Certificate Program will enable rich class discussion and learning through interaction among the macro and clinical practitioners from across the nation.
 Besides key educators, the program will feature guest speakers from this important, emerging area.
 In addition, 3 hours of ethics content will be included and will go towards satisfying requirements for ethics CEUs.

 Contact Dr. Callahan at email@example.com or 410-706-7051 for questions.